ArchGryphon9362/teslabtapi/docs/start.md

 First of all you'll need to generate the key id, which I'll be calling `keyId`.
 You can generate that by doing a SHA1 digest of `publicKey`, and taking the first 4 bytes of the digest.

 Now that you have your key id, you'll need to request the vehicle's ephemeral key.
-You can do this by making a ToVCSEC message with the following layout:
+You can do this by making a ToVCSECMessage message with the following layout:
 ```
-ToVCSEC {
+ToVCSECMessage {
 	unsignedMessage {
 		InformationRequest {
 			informationRequestType: INFORMATION_REQUEST_TYPE_GET_EPHEMERAL_PUBLIC_KEY